-The Company 10b5-1 Plan expired in accordance with its terms on June 30, 2015.
-On August 4, 2015, the Board authorized the Company to enter into a new stock repurchase plan, on substantially the same terms as the prior stock repurchase plan.
-Unless extended or terminated by the Board, the Company 10b5-1 Plan will be in effect through the earlier of February 29, 2016 or such time as the approved \$50 million repurchase amount has been fully utilized, subject to certain conditions.
-On February 24, 2016, the Board authorized the extension of the termination date of the Company 10b5-1 Plan to August 31, 2016.
+Unless extended or terminated by the Board, the Company 10b5-1 Plan will be in effect through the earlier of June 30, 2015 or such time as the approved \$50 million repurchase amount has been fully utilized, subject to certain conditions.

+As of March 31, 2015, no shares had been repurchased under the Company 10b5-1 Plan.